Jennifer Caputo, MA

 Kim Colburn, PhD

 Room: 202 Martha Parham Hall West

 Kim Colburn lives in Northport with her wife, Kristi.
 They have 3 teenage children and 4 dogs, 2 of the 4 are foster fails.
 Kim is a native of Tuscaloosa but has lived many places.
 Her interests include camping, fishing, Alabama football, and dog rescue.

 Kim is a 2005 New College graduate with a depth study in Holocaust and Genocide Studies.
 She has a Master degree in Library and Information Studies from The University of Alabama.
-She is currently a PhD candidate in the Interdisciplinary Studies Program at the University of Alabama.
-Kim’s dissertation focuses on Antisemitism, the Holocaust, and perpetrator behavior.
+She has a PhD in the Interdisciplinary Studies Program at the University of Alabama.
+Kim’s dissertation focused on Antisemitism, the Holocaust, and perpetrator behavior.
 Her teaching interests include cooperation and conflict, social change, collective memory, and social issues.

 Phone: (205) 348-6041

 Scott Jones lives in Cottondale with his wife Leah, three cats, one dog, a snake, and a turtle.
 Scott is originally from near Philadelphia, Pennsylvania, but has been slowly making his way south.
 He made stops in West Virginia and North Carolina before coming to Alabama.
 His interests include hiking, camping, monster movies, reading, and many other things.